DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 > henna tattoos.
 This is how I got to know everyone on this floor.
 I
 > somehow felt that once I was in, I would be there for good.

-Laetitia quickly got her own studio space and has continued to focus on making henna tattoos ever since.
+Laetitia quickly got her own studio space and has continued to focus on henna tattoos ever since.

 ## Hyper-‘Grutters’

-A case in which actual businesses were incubated takes shape on the part of the second floor that housed a mixture of small startup companies and independent coders.
-They had initially moved into shared spaces in order to keep their businesses, in typical startup lingo, 'lean'.
+On the second floor, which housed a mixture of small start-up companies and independent coders, actual business were incubated.
+These entrepreneurs had initially moved into shared spaces in order to keep their businesses, in typical start-up lingo, ‘lean’.
 Peter Robinett, an American coder who originally moved to Amsterdam to start a magazine on E2013 AND ONWARDS uropean politics and culture, was the first among them.
 He